 I finally resulted to using a gluten-free flour and it really does taste super similar to classic dumplings, and I absolutely LOVE how this turned out!
-If you are a Chicken and Dumplings lover like me, and love to cozy up to a big bowl of it during the cold weather seasons– give this cleaned-up version a try!
+If you are a Chicken and Dumplings lover like me, and love to cozy up to a big bowl of it during the cold weather seasons, give this cleaned-up Gluten-Free and Dairy-Free Chicken and Dumplings version a try!
 I think you’ll love it!

 Chicken and Dumplings

 Chicken + Soup

 - 2.5 lbs. chicken pieces (I use a mix of bone-in, skin-on breasts and/or thighs)

 - 1 cup carrot, diced small (or one large carrot)

 - 1 cup celery, diced small (or 2 stalks)

 - 6 cups low-sodium chicken broth